So you’ve decided to take Spanish lessons? ¡Felicitaciónes!

 Find out how to obtain high score in Spanish tests here.

 We recommend the free language learning app Duolingo for “free lessons.”
 A true reference in the field, it offers new language training in Spanish, French, German, Italian, Portuguese, and more.

-Here, beginners start with the basics and intermediate level and advanced students can take a shortcut to more challenging content in comprehension.
-The interface is accessible, each lesson is a fun, interactive game with questions and rewards.
+Here, beginners start with the basics, but intermediate level and advanced students can take a shortcut to more challenging content in comprehension.
+The interface is accessible, each lesson is a fun, with interactive game with questions and rewards.
 Duolingo plays on repetition.
-The vocabulary words or grammar rules learned in the preceding exercises are reused throughout the lessons, allowing you to memorize them and attain fluency.
+The vocabulary words or grammar rules learned in the preceding exercises are reused throughout the lessons, allowing you to memorise them and attain fluency.